 If left to sit for more than a day, mold growth will develop in the contaminated areas, feeding on porous building materials like drywall, insulation, wood flooring, etc. It will also spread by dispersing its spores into breathing air, searching for other areas with high moisture content.
 These spores are known to trigger a number of health issues, like allergies and asthma.

 As it’s crucial to call a water damage restoration professional right away, many are available 24/7 to respond to first calls.
-As soon as they arrive, they use professional equipment to extract all standing water, dry out the affected areas, and apply anti-microbials to prevent mold growth.
+As soon as they arrive, they use professional equipment to extract all standing water, dry out the affected areas, and apply anti-microbials as part of the mold remediation process.
 They will also replace permanently damaged materials with materials of the same quality.

 Notify your insurance